Thanksgiving is a time to appreciate your friends and family, and reflect on all the things you're thankful for, including your financial blessings.

 8. A separate account can also help you save

-Setting aside a little bit each month and putting it into a seperate account can help you build an emergency fund — and, as a bonus, you get paid in interest just for leaving the money in there.
+Setting aside a little bit each month and putting it into a separate account can help you build an emergency fund — and, as a bonus, you get paid in interest just for leaving the money in there.

 9. It's important to diversify